shashi/Patchwork.jl/README.md

 ## Thanks

 * This package is largely based on [Matt-Esch](https://github.com/Matt-Esch)'s excellent [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and [vtree](https://github.com/Matt-Esch/vtree) JavaScript modules.
-Patchwork's JS runtime makes use of virtual-dom and virtual-hyperscript by [Raynos](https://github.com/Raynos).
+Patchwork's JS makes use of virtual-dom and virtual-hyperscript by [Raynos](https://github.com/Raynos).
 * Thanks to [Evan Czaplicki](https://github.com/evancz) for creating [Elm](http://elm-lang.org/) which inspired me to take the FRP road.